Scott Sorensen

 Scott Sorensen (born 16 March 1993) is a New Zealand international rugby league footballer who plays as a forward and for the Penrith Panthers in the NRL.

 He won the 2021, 2022, 2023 and 2024 NRL Grand Finals with the Penrith Panthers.
 He previously played for the Cronulla-Sutherland Sharks in two separate spells as well as the Canberra Raiders in the National Rugby League.

 Background

-Sorensen was born in Sydney, New South Wales, Australia of New Zealand, Tongan and Danish descent.
+Sorensen was born in Sydney, New South Wales, Australia of Māori, Tongan and Danish descent.
 His grandfather is New Zealand international Bill Sorensen.
 New Zealand internationals and Cronulla players Kurt Sorensen and Dane Sorensen are said to be Sorensen's uncles.
 Kurt and Dane have also been described as his first cousins, once removed.

 Sorensen played his junior rugby league for the Cronulla-Caringbah Junior Rugby League Football Club, before being signed by the Cronulla-Sutherland Sharks.

 Playing career

 2013

 In 2013, Sorensen played for the Cronulla-Sutherland Sharks' NYC team.